Table of Contents

 • IncludeTags, ExcludeTags: See Include/Exclude Tags above.

-• CameraRenderPipeline: Allows you to select a specific render pipeline (TODO) that shall be used to render the output from this camera.
+• CameraRenderPipeline: Allows you to select a specific render pipeline that shall be used to render the output from this camera.
 Available render pipelines are set up in the asset profiles.

 • RenderTarget, RenderTargetOffset, RenderTargetSize: Only available when UsageHint is set to Render to Texture.